Belief overview

 Jesus as mediator subordinate to the Father

-Jesus mediates God's will, but is not the supreme God himself in full equality.
+Jesus mediates the will of God, but is not God himself in full equality.

 73%